bupendra-d/AI-Resume-Screening-System/README.md

 -  Multiple resume comparison and candidate ranking
 -  Skill gap analysis and personalized recommendations
 -  CI/CD pipeline for automated testing and deployment
 -  Cloud deployment using AWS, Azure, or Google Cloud
+-  Deploy the Project on Hugging Face

 ---